INTRODUCTION

 - The reason for the absence should be notified to the class teacher

-- The absence should be notified in writing by letter / using the school journal or by phonecall
+- The absence should be notified in writing using Aladdin, using the school journal or by phone call

 - Details pertaining to the absence, such as duration and reason, should be provided